introspection

 The final type expression, with type qualifiers and annotated metadata stripped.

-If no type expression is available, the INFERRED
+If no type expression is available, the UNKNOWN

 sentinel